 - Trip interruption coverage: Provides reimbursement for meals and lodging at $150 per day (up to $450 per occurrence) if your car breaks down over 100 miles from your home

-- One-year Endurance Elite Membership: Provides customers with two tire repairs or replacements, identity theft services, key fob replacements, $5,000 in repair financing loans, a $250 entertainment voucher, and access to a personal concierge service
+- One-year Endurance Elite Benefits: Provides customers with two tire repairs or replacements, identity theft services, key fob replacements, $5,000 in repair financing loans, total loss protection, and a collision discount.

 To learn more, read our Endurance warranty review.
 You can also see how much an Endurance warranty would cost for your vehicle by getting a free, personalized quote.

 CARCHEX is a leader in the extended auto warranty business.
 It has operated for over 20 years and partners with companies like Kelley Blue Book and Edmunds.com.
 CARCHEX offers five levels of coverage:

 - Bronze: Basic powertrain coverage for the engine, transmission, and drive axles

 - Silver: Includes powertrain coverage plus limited electric, air conditioning, and steering coverage